 A sampling of my installations

 A fast-motion tour of it all, from Bionic Symphony to ARCO and TOWER, with everything in between.
-This is what I do, and Sympho has been there for me every step of the way.

 An installation I created with Bora Yoon and Christopher Bono in Ann Hamilton's iconic 80-foot-tall venue.